tianyizheng/tianyizheng.github.io/about.md

 <dl>
 	<dt><a href="https://github.com/AlexandrePalo/TrailBlazer">Trailblazer</a></dt>
 	<dd>
 		<p>A dynamic web application that recommends the most exciting tracks based on a single user location.
 Read more <a href="{{ "/blog/" | absolute_url }}">here</a>.
-Built with Django, React, MongoDB and NetworkX.
+Built with DjangoRestful, React, MongoDB and NetworkX.
 </p>
 	</dd>
 	<dt><a href="https://github.gatech.edu/akeech3/MortalityPredictor">Fhirnet</a></dt>
 	<dd>
 		<p>A light weight SMART-on-Fhir web application designed for physicians for patient mortality prediction using neural net models.
-Built with Flask, SocketIO, Postgres FHIR and Docker.
+Built with Flask, SocketIO, SqlAlchemy, Postgres FHIR and Docker.
 Automated with Jenkins and deployed on GaTech HDAP. </p>
 	</dd>
 	<dt><a href="https://github.com/tianyizheng/Faceology">Faceology</a></dt>
 	<dd>